HiltonRoscoe/RequirementsMD/vvsgpoc.md

 ### <a name="_19_0beta_43701b0_1525645223077_988217_15601"></a>4.1-C Tabulator report data

 Tabulators must include support for the NIST CDF specifications for election results reporting data.
+>**Discussion**
+>
+>This requirement deals with reporting of election results reporting data  from tabulators such as an EMS.
+Optical scanners, including CCOS and PCOS, generally do this using  exports of cast vote records/